Subaru Impreza Vs Legacy: Which AWD Sedan is Right for You?

-Which one of these two cars from the Exploding Galaxy is right for you?
+Which one of these two cars from the Pleiades brand is right for you?
 Let’s help you find out.

-Impreza: Unlike in your grandfather’s day, when selecting a manual transmission was a one-way ticket to fuel savings, the efficient CVT in this Impreza produces better economy numbers than the stickshift.
+Impreza: Unlike in your grandfather’s day, when selecting a manual transmission was a one-way ticket to fuel savings, the efficient CVT in this Impreza produces better economy numbers than the stick shift.
 Sedan versions of the Impreza earn ratings of 24/32/27 mpg in city/highway/combined cycles when equipped with a manual.
 The CVT returns 28/38/32 in the same conditions.
 That highway number is especially impressive.
-Wagon versions are rated about 1 mpg less across all measures thanks to differences in styling and aerodynamics.
+Wagon versions are rated slightly less across all measures thanks to differences in styling and aerodynamics.

 Legacy: Speed costs money.
 How fast do you want to go?
-The non-turbo 2.5L is rated at 27 mpg in city driving and 35 mpg on the highway, good for a combined rating of 30 miles per gallon.
-Opting for the turbo engine will dent your wallet at the pumps, as that engine exacts a 3mpg penalty across the board.
+The non-turbo 2.5-liter is rated at 27 mpg in city driving and 35 mpg on the highway, good for a combined rating of 30 miles per gallon.
+Opting for the turbo engine will dent your wallet at the pumps, as that engine exacts a 3 mpg penalty across the board.
 Both engines draw from an 18.5 gallon fuel tank so you’ll be stopping more often in the turbo.

 Bottom Line: You’ll spend the least amount on fuel in an CVT-equipped Impreza sedan, no question … but you’ll have the most fun in a turbocharged Legacy.
 Which one is more important?
 That’s up to you.

 Impreza: In terms of passenger space, Impreza cares not one whit if you opt for the sedan or wagon.
-Front seat occupants will enjoy 39.8-inches of headroom, while rear seat passengers make do with 2.5-inches less.
+Front seat occupants will enjoy 39.8 inches (1,011 mm) of headroom, while rear seat passengers make do with 2.5 inches (50 mm) less.
 Fitting a moonroof reduces front row headroom to rear row levels.
-Legroom is 43.1-inches up front and a relatively diminutive 36.5 inches for the peanut gallery.
+Legroom is 43.1 inches (1,095 mm) up front and a relatively diminutive 36.5 inches (927 mm) for the peanut gallery.

 Legacy: Perhaps surprisingly, Legacy offers not one whit more headroom space than its smaller Impreza cousin.
 Yes, your author had to triple-check the numbers as well.
-Where the Legacy shines is in rear seat legroom space offering nearly 40 inches of stretch-em-out room.
+Where the Legacy shines is in rear seat legroom space offering nearly 40 inches (1,016 mm) of stretch-em-out room.
 Those sitting up front will enjoy similar legroom as those riding in the front chairs of Impreza.
-The larger sedan also offers about three inches more shoulder room, which makes for a less claustrophobic riding experience.
+The larger sedan also offers about 3 inches (75 mm) more shoulder room, which makes for a less claustrophobic riding experience.

 Bottom Line: If your household includes a passel of long-limbed teenagers, sampling the Legacy would be a smart idea.
 The rest of us can enjoy similar space in the front of both cars.

 Impreza: It will surprise exactly no one to learn the wagon version of the Impreza handily beats the sedan in terms of cargo capacity.
-With the rear seatbacks up, a 5-door can haul 20.8 cubic feet of kit from Whole Foods.
-Folding those seats out of the way opens things up to the total tune of 55.3 cubes.
+With the rear seatbacks up, a 5-door can haul 20.8 cubic feet (589 L) of kit from Whole Foods.
+Folding those seats out of the way opens things up to the total tune of 55.3 cubes (1,566 L).
 Go ahead and bring the bike on your camping trip, then.
-Trunk capacity of the 4-door is 12.3 cubic feet.
+Trunk capacity of the 4-door is 12.3 cubic feet (348 L).

-Legacy: Capacity in the trunk of the 2020 Legacy sedan checks in at 15.1 cubic feet.
+Legacy: Capacity in the trunk of the Legacy sedan checks in at 15.1 cubic feet (428 L).
 Just over two feet of liftover separates your groceries from their temporary home in the trunk.
 Flipping the car’s back seat to its stowed position opens up the boot for long items but Subaru does not specify a total measure for that configuration.

 Bottom Line: With certainty, anyone who is planning to take home seaweed for basket making or load boxes at the farmer’s market will want to invest in a Impreza 5-door.
 Its wagon shape is far and away the most practical for hauling picket signs to the next Greenpeace demonstration at an oil refinery.